Ruins of the Palace of Sri Weeraparakrama Narendrasinghe at Kundasale – කුණ්ඩසාලේ රජ මාලිගය

 In 1739 the king fell seriously ill and Ayurvedic treatment would not cure him.
 Dr Daniels, a Dutch physician treated him with Western medicine but the king breathed his last on May 13, 1739.

-In 1804, the British troops under a command of a captain Johnson managed to attack the palace and plunder all the valuables and had burned the palace down.
+In 1804, the British troops under the command of Captain Johnson managed to attack the palace plunder all the valuables and burn the palace down.

-After this destruction, Whatever wooden structures remained in the place was used to build a structure in the close by Sri Narendrasinghe Rajamaha Viharaya which is also attributed to the king.
-The balance has been distributed among number of temples in the Rambukwella for preservation.
+After this destruction, Whatever wooden structures remained in the place were used to build a structure close by Sri Narendrasinghe Rajamaha Viharaya which is also attributed to the king.
+The balance has been distributed among a number of temples in the Rambukwella for preservation.
 The structure at the Sri Narendrasingha Rajamaha Viharaya still exists today.

-It is also said that the two elephant carvings on rock at the entrance of the Dalada Maligawa (temple of tooth relic) was also brought from the ruins of the Kundasale Palace of Sri Weera Parakrama Narendrasinghe.
-Unfortunately these two carvings were blown to pieces when the LTTE Terrorists exploded a massive bomb in front of Dalada Maligawa.
-The remains of these carving has been restored and now can be seen on the ground of the Temple .
+It is also said that the two elephant carvings on a rock at the entrance of the Dalada Maligawa (temple of tooth relic) were also brought from the ruins of the Kundasale Palace of Sri Weera Parakrama Narendrasinghe.
+Unfortunately, these two carvings were blown to pieces when the LTTE Terrorists exploded a massive bomb in front of Dalada Maligawa.
+The remains of these carvings have been restored and now can be seen on the ground of the Temple.

-Today nothings remains to be seen of this place except a two notice boards put-up by the archeological department.
-Thick jungle scattered with what ever the remaining ruins has long since buried with time.
-Unfortunately no proper excavations have been carried out on this site by the Archaeology Department.
+Today nothing remains to be seen of this place except two notice boards put up by the archeological department.
+Thick jungle scattered with whatever the remaining ruins have long since buried with time.
+Unfortunately, no proper excavations have been carried out on this site by the Archaeology Department.

 References